jmoraispk/loglife/docs/developer/whatsapp-client.md

 ## Overview

-This WhatsApp client bridges WhatsApp to the Life Bot backend.
+This WhatsApp client bridges WhatsApp to the LogLife backend.

 **Main functions:**